d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 @tf.function
 def computation(X, Y):
-    Z = tf.zeros_like(Y)  # This unused value will be pruned out A = X + Y  # Allocations will be re-used when no longer needed B = A + Y
+    Z = tf.zeros_like(Y)  # This unused value will be pruned out A = X + Y  # Allocations will be reused when no longer needed B = A + Y
     C = B + Y
     return C + Y